JonathanOmisore/Graph-Description-Language/README.md

-The Graph Description Language is a doamin-specific language for graph theory.
+The Graph Description Language is a domain-specific language for graph theory.
 Below is the BNF definition of the language

 ```
 <program> ::= <statement> | <statement> <program>